learn-co-curriculum/phase-0-css-kitten-lab/README.md

-## CSS Kitten Wheelbarrow
+# CSS Kitten Wheelbarrow

 Help collect all the kittens into the wheelbarrow using CSS selectors.

 ## Steps

-1. Fork this repository.
-2. Clone your fork.
-3. cd into the folder for this lab.
-4. open index.html in the browser.
-5. open this folder in your code editor.
+1. Run the `learn open` command (or [manually fork and clone the repository and `cd` into the appropriate directory](http://help.learn.co/workflow-tips/github/how-to-manually-open-a-lab)).
+2. Open index.html in the browser.
+(For students using the Learn IDE, [here are instructions](help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide) on how to view HTML pages in the browser.)
-6. Use the comments in **css/place-kitty.css** to write the correct selectors to move each kitty into the wheelbarrow.
+3. Use the comments in **css/place-kitty.css** to write the correct selectors to move each kitty into the wheelbarrow.
-7. (HINT: If you'd like to take a look at your handiwork, you can preview this in your browser by right-clicking the file in the file tree, and selecting "Open in Browser" .)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/css-kitten-wheelbarrow' title='CSS Kitten Wheelbarrow'>CSS Kitten Wheelbarrow</a> on Learn.co and start learning to code for free.</p>